singletracksystems/sts-buildpack-conda3/README.md

 # sts-buildpack-conda

-A custom Heroku buildpack for Python that uses conda by Continuum Analytics.
+A custom Heroku [buildpack](https://devcenter.heroku.com/articles/buildpacks) for Python that uses [conda](http://conda.pydata.org/) by [Continuum Analytics](https://www.continuum.io/).

-To use it, all you need is the following files in your project:
+To use it, all you need are the following files in the root directory of your project's git repository:

 - `setup.py` - this should use setuptools and provide package details
 - `environment.yml` - this is a YAML file that conda uses to define your dependencies

-It makes liberal use of `make` for maintenance and testing.
+This project uses `make` for maintenance and testing.

-For testing changes to this buildpack we recommend using `vagrant` and `virtualbox` with the `Vagrantfile` provided.

 ## Updating conda installer